- Join the Ixcoin.eu Community

 - Shorter maturity period

 There are currently ~11M (as of June 2013) in existence and it is expected that all 21 million Bitcoins will have been generated by 2033.
-Whereas there are currently ~13M Ixcoins (as of June 2013) in existence and it is expected that all 21 million Ixcoins will have been generated by 2015.
-This is because 16*6=96 IXC are created per new block, instead of 50 BTC in Bitcoin.
+Whereas all 21 million Ixcoins are available now in 2015.
+This is because 16*6=96 IXC were created per new block, instead of 50 BTC in Bitcoin.

 Ixcoin maturity will be reached ~18 years before Bitcoin's.
 By mid-2013, the number of IXC and BTC will reach parity (for a brief moment).